Oppo Reno 15 Pro Mini: What Retail Demos Reveal About Oppo’s Compact Flagship Direction

 App switching was responsive

-No immediate stutter or lag was noticed
+No immediate stutter or UI lag was noticeable

 Extended gaming was not tested.
-Based on typical compact phone behavior, sustained heavy gaming may still generate warmth over time.
+Based on typical compact-phone behavior, sustained heavy gaming may still generate warmth over time.

 Reported Configuration

-Early briefings suggest:
+Early product briefings suggest:

 A high-resolution main camera